Neeqstock/neeqstock.github.io/music.md

 - **Lunatic Moon** *[me, Valerio Borioli, Elena Beltrami, Marco De Santis, Elisa Cacciatore, Edoardo Fava, Martina Corrada, Marcello Magnani]* - Pink Floyd tribute band.
 My biggest music experience, which lasted for more than 4 years.
 I had a lot of live experience with them (I'm not sure about how many, but at least 20 appearances).
 - **Souls 4 Sale** *[me, Paolo Bollinella, Daniele Chiesa, Alessandro Marone, Edoardo Fava]* - Foo Fighters tribute band.
-A group of misfits put up to attend a live event :)
+A group of misfits put up to attend a live event.